 Rheumatoid Arthritis (RA) is a painful and disabling disease affecting one person in 100 worldwide.
 Although traditional treatment for RA exists, for 20-40 percent of patients this treatment is wholly ineffective.

 Good news may be just over the horizon.
-A research group called REGEN-AR is working to find a treatment for RA through adult human stem cells extracted from fat tissue.
-Encouragingly, the Arthritis Foundation and the National Institutes of Health have shown public support for the science, and in a recent study, hematopoietic stem cell treatment has been shown effective in treating the disease.
+A research group called REGEN-AR is working to find a treatment for RA through adult human cells extracted from fat tissue.
+Encouragingly, the Arthritis Foundation and the National Institutes of Health have shown public support for the science, and in a recent study, hematopoietic cellular therapy has been shown effective in treating the disease.

 1. Hair Restoration (Balding)

-The Lung Institute is the leading medical provider of regenerative cellular therapy for lung diseases such as chronic obstructive pulmonary disease (COPD), pulmonary fibrosis and interstitial lung disease in the United States.
+The Lung Health Institute is the leading medical provider of regenerative cellular therapy for lung diseases such as chronic obstructive pulmonary disease (COPD), pulmonary fibrosis and interstitial lung disease in the United States.
 To date the organization has treated over 3,000 patients.
-In 2013, the Lung Institute in Tampa, Fla. opened.
-Now, the Lung Institute operates clinics in Tampa, Fla., Nashville, Tenn., Scottsdale, Ariz., and Pittsburgh, Pa. and Dallas, Texas.
-For more information, please visit www.lunginstitute.com or call (800) 729-3065.
+In 2013, the Lung Health Institute in Tampa, Fla. opened.
+Now, the Lung Health Institute operates clinics in Tampa, Fla., Nashville, Tenn., Scottsdale, Ariz., and Pittsburgh, Pa. and Dallas, Texas.
+For more information, please visit www.lunginstitute.com/dev or call 888-745-6697.

 Excited about the future?
 We want to hear from you!
 Share your thoughts and comments on our 5 Innovations in the Field of Regenerative Medicine below.